andyrewlee/lesson_plans/07_sql.md

 ### What is a SELF JOIN?

+# Workout Level 1
+Finish the [SQL chapter](https://www.codecademy.com/learn/learn-sql) in Codecademy.

-# Homework
+# Workout Level 2
-Finish as much SQLZoo as possible.
+Finish as much [sqlzoo](http://sqlzoo.net/) as possible.